 The holding back of part of the mortgage until repairs or specified works to the property are satisfactorily completed.

 Short Message Service.
 Commonly known as text messages.

-A request or enquiry for information concerning the property held by a local authority or by the Land Registry.
+A request or enquiry for information about the property held by a local authority or the Land Registry.